Employment law- Notice

 If you wish to leave before the end of your contractual notice, there are realistically not many remedies available to your employer.
 You cannot be forced to work as a matter of law, even though you may be in breach of contract.
 In certain circumstances, an employer may be able to obtain an injunction to stop you from working at a new employer during your notice period.
 Your old employer would have to show that your new employer is a direct competitor, and that there is a legitimate business interest to protect- this is not always an easy task.
 It is usually only worth an employer to consider bringing any such claims against senior executives.

-You may also be sued by an employer for the additional costs arising from the breach of contract, i.e. the cost of replacement staff for the balance of your notice period.
+You may also be sued by an employer for the additional costs arising from the breach of contract, i.e. any higher cost of replacement staff for the balance of your notice period.
 In the most serious cases, a claim could further be made for lost business arising from your breach.
 Again, such claims are very rare and likely to be brought against senior personnel only.

 If you give less notice than you are contractually obliged to give, your employer may try to withhold pay due to you for the time that you have already worked because of this incorrect notice.
 Employers are generally not entitled to make such a deduction unless this is provided for in your contract of employment.